danbro/shinyapplications/Rpresentation.md

 - Add more selections in the sidebar panel
 - Add a comparative curve in the figure showing the average daily load profile
 - Include a submit button in the sidebar panel while still keeping the sliderbar reactive (i.e., it is independent of the submit button)

+You can try out the applications at this link <http://danbro.shinyapps.io/LoadPrediction>